Neural 3D Video Synthesis from Multi-view Video: Abstract

 \section{Abstract}

 We propose a novel approach for 3D video synthesis that is able to represent multi-view video recordings of a dynamic real-world scene in a compact, yet expressive representation that enables high-quality view synthesis and motion interpolation.
 Our approach takes the high quality and compactness of static neural radiance fields in a new direction: to a model-free, dynamic setting.
 At the core of our approach is a novel time-conditioned neural radiance field that represents scene dynamics using a set of compact latent codes.
-To exploit the fact that changes between adjacent frames of a video are typically small and locally consistent, we propose two novel strategies for efficient training of our neural network: 1) An efficient hierarchical training scheme, and 2) an importance sampling strategy that selects the next rays for training based on the temporal variation of the input videos.
-In combination, these two strategies significantly boost the training speed, lead to fast convergence of the training process, and enable high quality results.
-Our learned representation is highly compact and able to represent a 10 second 30 FPS multi-view video recording by 18 cameras with a model size of just 28MB.
-We demonstrate that our method can render high-fidelity wide-angle novel views at over 1K resolution, even for highly complex and dynamic scenes.
-We perform an extensive qualitative and quantitative evaluation that shows that our approach outperforms the current state of the art.
-We include additional video and information at: \url{https://neural-3d-video.github.io}.
+We are able to significantly boost the training speed and perceptual quality of the generated imagery by a novel hierarchical training scheme in combination with ray importance sampling.
+Our learned representation is highly compact and able to represent a 10 second 30 FPS multi-view video recording by 18 cameras with a model size of only 28MB.
+We demonstrate that our method can render high-fidelity wide-angle novel views at over 1K resolution, even for complex and dynamic scenes.
+We perform an extensive qualitative and quantitative evaluation that shows that our approach outperforms the state of the art.
+Project website: \url{https://neural-3d-video.github.io/}.